statushero/8012labs.github.io/consulting.md

 ![Henry Poydar](/images/henry-poydar.png)

-Hi!
-I'm Henry Poydar.
+Hi, I'm Henry Poydar.
 In addition to running [8012 Labs](/), I help web application product teams organize their Rails codebase and implement proven development and deployment practices.

 All of the work I do with teams optimizes for development velocity, quality, efficient product management, performance, and continuous delivery.